neptune-ai/docs/docs/learn-about-neptune/core-concepts.rst

     An organization must have at least one Admin.

-By default, an Admin is the Owner of all projects (this setting is editable).
+By default, an Admin is the Owner of all projects.

 Admins have edit permissions for organization settings, which they can access by clicking **Settings** for the relevant organization.